 Whether you are at the start of what you believe to be or have been diagnosed as having a perinatal mental illness, mid-way through, where the horror of the start may be being chipped away by a sprinkling of golden good days here and there, or nearing the end where the fog has almost cleared, you can see the brightness of life before you with your baby and a smile allows itself to come through and the relief is feeling you want to bottle up forever, you need help and support.

 And there is help and support available, provided by people who know what they are talking about and who know what may help you.
 Everyone’s experiences are different – whether its depression , anxiety, psychosis, OCD, feeling full of sadness , feeling full of fear , feeling alone – but what makes help great is it can be adjusted to help you in your situation.

 I am not a doctor.
 I have no letters after my name that signifies I’m a medical brainbox and I can’t diagnose you.
-I am a mum who had postpartum psychosis and anxiety and thought my only way away from my feelings of utter despair was to not be here anymore.
+I am a mum who has recovered and thought my only way away from my feelings of utter despair was to not be here anymore.
 But I am.
 I’m here and I am well and you will be too.

-So I may not have a medicalology but what I can do is point you in the direction of good, accredited, proper, real, and decent, un Del-Boy type sources of support that can help you.
+So I may not have a medicalology but what I can do is point you in the direction of good, accredited, proper, real, and decent, not made on the Christmas market type sources of support that can help you.

 I feel like a sack of potatoes have been thrown at me and I can’t get up.
 Does it have to be a big sack of potatoes or can it be just a little one?
 What do I do?